 • Visitors are allowed during labor at mother’s discretion; a maximum of four visitors allowed during labor.

-• Only two persons are allowed in delivery.
+• Only two people are allowed in the room during delivery.

-• During a Cesarean Section, only the patient’s significant other may be present with the approval of anesthesia.
+• During a Cesarean Section, only one person may be present.

 • The only children allowed into birthing rooms during labor are the patient’s children or siblings.

 • Children must be accompanied by an adult other than the patient or father of the baby.

 • During epidural placement, family will be asked to wait in the waiting area.

 • In emergency situations, all family will be asked to wait in the waiting area.

 • There are some situations that visiting may be extremely limited.
 Please respect this, as it is for the mother’s safety and well-being.